data-science-ucsb/ds-website/who-we-are.md

 ---
 title: Who We Are
 subtitle: >-
-  a family fostering a learning environment for students of all skill levels
+  A family fostering a learning environment for students of all skill levels
 image:
 layout: page
 ---